Ortigas Avenue: Route description

 Ortigas Avenue cuts eastwards from the city boundary of San Juan and Quezon City in Metro Manila to Antipolo in Rizal, passing through residential, industrial, and commercial areas, including Ortigas Center, its namesake central business district.
 Its section from Bonny Serrano Avenue to EDSA forms part of National Route 184 (N184), a secondary national road under the Philippine highway network.
-Meanwhile, the rest of the route east of EDSA forms part of National Route 60 (N60), a primary national road, except for the splitting westbound sections in Antipolo classified as tertiary national roads.
-These tertiary roads, from west to east, are officially known as Antipolo Diversion Road 1 and Antipolo Diversion Road 2, respectively.
+Meanwhile, the rest of the route east of EDSA forms part of National Route 60 (N60), a primary national road.
 Eastwards past the C5–Ortigas Interchange in Pasig, the avenue is called Ortigas Avenue Extension.
 Its section from Dr. Sixto Antonio Avenue in Pasig to Felix Avenue at the Cainta Junction is officially known as Pasig–Cainta Road and forms part of the Manila East Road.
 From Cainta Junction to Kaytikling Rotunda in Taytay, it is alternatively known as Cainta-Kayticling-Antipolo-Teresa-Morong Road.
-Its remaining section eastwards from Kaytikling forms part of Corazon C. Aquino Avenue, formerly known as the Kay Tikling-Antipolo-Teresa-Morong National Road until 2018.

 Ortigas Avenue starts as a physical continuation of Granada Street past Bonny Serrano Avenue at the boundary of San Juan and Quezon City.
 It then cuts through Greenhills, San Juan and northeast of Wack Wack Golf and Country Club in Mandaluyong.
-It crosses EDSA at the EDSA–Ortigas Interchange at the boundary of Mandaluyong and Quezon City, and runs through Ortigas Center, making a slight curve on Meralco Avenue.
-The avenue soon cuts through Ugong, enters Pasig, and crosses Circumferential Road 5 at the C5–Ortigas Interchange where the Bridgetowne is located.
-It soon crosses Marikina River and Manggahan Floodway, partially becomes a single carriageway and changing back into a dual carriageway, and then enters the province of Rizal at Cainta, past SM City East Ortigas (formerly Ever Gotesco Ortigas).
+It crosses EDSA at the EDSA–Ortigas Interchange at the boundary of Mandaluyong and Quezon City, and marks the northern border of Ortigas Center, before making a slight curve at Meralco Avenue.
+The avenue soon cuts through Ugong, enters Pasig, and crosses Circumferential Road 5 at the C5–Ortigas Interchange, where the Bridgetowne development is located.
+It soon crosses the Marikina River and Manggahan Floodway, entering the barangay of Rosario, still in Pasig.
+The avenue partially becomes a single carriageway, changing back into a dual carriageway, and then enters the province of Rizal at Cainta, past SM City East Ortigas (formerly Ever Gotesco Ortigas).

 It crosses Bonifacio and Felix Avenues at Cainta Junction.
-It then continues to Antipolo and passes over the Kaytikling Rotunda with Taytay Diversion Road in Taytay, Rizal before continuing as Manila East Road.
-Past Kaytikling, it follows winding route to Antipolo, passing through some residential subdivisions before it ends at its intersection with L. Sumulong Memorial Circle and P. Oliveros Street fronting the Hamaka Park near the Rizal Provincial Capitol.
-It then continues to downtown Antipolo as P. Oliveros Street, which ends near the Shrine of Our Lady of Peace and Good Voyage and another component of Corazon C. Aquino Avenue that leads to Morong.
+It then continues to Taytay and passes over the Kaytikling Rotunda with Taytay Diversion Road in Taytay, Rizal before continuing as Manila East Road.

+Bicycle lanes

+Most of the road from its intersection with Bonny Serrano Avenue to the Pasig–Cainta border has Class II paint-separated one-way bicycle lanes as part of the Metropolitan Bike Lane Network.
+Additionally, the entire span of Ortigas Avenue from Bonny Serrano Avenue to Connecticut Street in San Juan has bollards as protection.
+However, these bollards are frequently damaged by motorists who intrude into the bicycle lanes, as the San Juan city government has struggled to regularly replace damaged bollards since its implementation in 2020.

+On August 18, 2023, San Juan Mayor Francis Zamora issued an advisory stating that the city has removed the bollards along the Ortigas Avenue bicycle lanes to be replaced with cat's eye markers.
+The advisory stated that this was done following a "thorough evaluation" conducted by the Metropolitan Manila Development Authority to "restore roads to their optimal capacity" due to "congestion and a reduction in road capacity".